 |---|---|---|---|

-BRS members: While the pension is 20% less, the government TSP match can make up the difference and more — especially with compound growth over decades.
+BRS members: While the pension is 20% less, the government TSP match can make up the difference and more, especially with compound growth over decades.
 An E-7 contributing 5% with the 5% match over 20 years could accumulate $300,000+ in TSP depending on returns.
+Weighing a Roth move on that balance?
+Our TSP Roth conversion guide covers the tax angle.

 Retirement Pay + VA Disability: Total Monthly Income

 Most military retirees also receive VA disability compensation.
-Here's what the total picture looks like for 2026 (at 20 years, veteran only — no dependents):
+Here's what the total picture looks like for 2026 (at 20 years, veteran only, no dependents).
+Have a spouse or kids?
+Dependents raise these VA rates:

 | Rank | Retirement (20 yrs) | + 50% VA | + 80% VA | + 100% VA |